movementlabsxyz/MIP/MIP/mip-draft-FFS/README.md

 - validators network, how they communicate and build the _super-majority proof_.
 - staking: what crypto-coin is used for staking, safeguards to prevent validators from exiting too early etc
 - communication of the super-majority proof to the DA.
 This is mostly a performamce issue and we need to get a certificate in the order of seconds to provide L2-finality in the order of seconds.
-- delegation/weighted stakes: a mechanism for validators to delegate their voting power to other validators.
-Ability for validators to stake different amounts (and use weighted stakes super-majority).

 ## Optimisations